robatwilliams/hills-api/README.md

 **Playground:** https://xxxxxxxxxx.execute-api.eu-west-1.amazonaws.com/prod/playground

 Visit the playground in your browser to try out some queries straight away.
-You can copy an example query from below or from the `/examples` folder on GitHub.
+You can copy an example query from below or from the `/examples` folder.
 Use the _Schema_ and _Docs_ tabs (at the right hand edge) to browse the API's self-description of available data and querying options.

 ## Calling the API